- Posted on:July 14, 2024

 Frank James and Cole Younger had developed a friendship while serving together under Quantrill.
 Cole would not meet Jesse James until 1866.
 In that same year, the first daylight bank robbery took place on February 13 in Liberty, Missouri.
 The new gang supposedly chose this bank because it held Yankee money, the reason for many of the robberies.[viii]
 Thus began a near ten-year period of robberies of banks, trains, stagecoaches, and fairs.
 Many outlaws participated in just one or two crimes, but the core three were Cole Younger, Frank James, and Jesse James.

 Inside the bank, the teller informed the bandits that the safe had a time lock that could only open at a certain time.
 Outside the bank, bandits prevented townsfolk from going into the bank.
-The extended time arguing with the teller and the disruption outside signaled the town of a hold up in process.
-Several men grabbed their rifles and a massive gunfight ensued killing bandit’s Miller and Chadwell while the other six escaped.
+The extended time arguing with the teller and the disruption outside signaled the town of a hold-up in progress.
+Several men grabbed their rifles and a massive gunfight ensued, killing bandits Miller and Chadwell while the other six escaped.
 All but Jesse James received wounds and Bob Younger suffered from a shattered right elbow, bleeding profusely.
 With little knowledge of the terrain, no support network of friends to harbor them, and their wounds slowing them down, they made little progress in their escape.
-Mutually deciding that the James brothers would separate from the group, the Younger brothers stayed together along with Charlie Pitts, who could not have kept up with the James’s due to his injuries.
-Their capture occurred shortly thereafter approximately 80 miles west of Northfield, near Madelia, MN.
+Mutually deciding that the James brothers would separate from the group, the Younger brothers stayed together along with Charlie Pitts, who could not have kept up with the Jameses due to his injuries.
+Their capture occurred shortly thereafter, approximately 80 miles west of Northfield, near Madelia, MN.

 Cole Younger mugshot.